stockparfait/stockparfait/stats/README.md

 b=ceiling(sqrt(N))
 ```

-However, rather than computing each bucket value separately, we will be sampling
+However, rather than computing each bucket value separately, since we are
-`x` over the entire range using this method, and incrementing the appropriate
+effectively sampling `x` over the entire range, we can use every sample to
-bucket by `f(x(t))*x'(t)`, thus computing many `g(x)`'s in one go.
-The value of
+increase the appropriate bucket by `f(x(t))*x'(t)`, thus computing many `g(x)`'s
-`r` in this case is the maximum absolute value in the buckets' range.
+in one go.
+The value of `r` in this case is the maximum absolute value in the
+buckets' range.